threedworld-mit/tdw/Documentation/lessons/read_write/custom_writers.md

 **Disadvantages:**

 - Threads are very hard to use correctly.
 You will have to deal with the usually problems with asynchronous programming.
-For example, if you use threading to save images, you will need find a way to name each image uniquely; a frame counter won't work because two different threads might read the counter at the same time, causing the image data of one thread to overwrite the other.
+For example, if you use threading to save images, you will need to find a way to name each image uniquely; a frame counter won't work because two different threads might read the counter at the same time, causing the image data of one thread to overwrite the other.

 ***